thinkocapo/willcapio/content/posts/2018-10-15/index.md

 ![RWU](./rwu.jpg)

 #### Favorite Writer
-is a tie between this guy and Christopher Hitchens:
+is a tie between Christopher Hitchens and this guy:
 ![Hemingway](./hemingway-books.jpg)